 There are a wide variety of marketing techniques to choose from.
 The primary goal is to use the techniques that will get you in front of prospective clients where they are looking for business advice and insight.
 But where do you get this information?
 From your research.

 Our small consulting firm is focused on techniques that help them be found during web searches.
 This involves producing valuable content that easily can be found online.
-The firm invested in search engine optimization (SEO) and paid digital advertising to make sure their valuable thought leadership would be discovered by people searching for this information on search engines.
+The firm invested in search engine optimization (SEO) and paid digital advertising to make sure their valuable thought leadership would be discovered by people searching for this information on Google and other search engines.
 In addition, to build visibility among their key audience they also began attending two key manufacturing conferences.

 Step 6: Identify new tools, skills and infrastructure

 The technology consulting firm needed several new tools.
-The website needed a total upgrade to reflect the firm’s updated focus.
+The website needed a total upgrade to reflect the firm’s new focus.
 And their marketing collateral and case studies had to be reconceived.
 In addition, they set up new SEO and digital marketing campaigns, as well.

-As we mentioned above, the accounting firm required a training and skills development program to equip their team to cross sell and deliver services.
+The accounting firm required a training and skills development program to equip their team to cross sell and deliver services.
 They also needed new webinar infrastructure and training to facilitate the transition to this new marketing strategy.
 They would also need an advisory brochure to use in the selling process.

 Step 7: Document your schedule and budget